littlebizzy/force-https/readme.txt

 = Does this plugin work with CloudFlare SSL? =

-Yes, it can be used with CloudFlare's "flexible" or "full" SSL to avoid "too many redirects" errors.
+Yes, it can be used with CloudFlare's "flexible" or "full" SSL to avoid "too many redirects" spinning errors.

 = How can I change this plugin's settings? =